 • Less direct team communication

-• Greater effort in building team chemistry and camaraderie
+• More effort in building team chemistry and camaraderie

 3. Fixed hybrid work model

-This model requires companies to specify the number of days their respective teams will either work remotely or on-site.
+This model requires companies to specify the days their respective teams will work remotely or on-site.
 For example, an employer can allow a team to operate remotely only on Thursday and Friday.
 For the rest of the days, they should be active on-site.

 Here are a few of the advantages of implementing this model: